Why I won’t be doing my debt free scream

 Dave Ramsey recommends that if you are in debt, stop contributing to your retirement.
 Every penny of available income should go to paying off your debt.
 This sounds good in theory but is not the best advice for everyone.
 It was definitely detrimental to me.

 I came out of pocket $30,000 to pay my 2016 tax bill.
 That year being the first year I contributed nothing to retirement, determined to pay off my debt.

 I missed out on the free money from my company match.
 And as a high income earner, I did not take advantage of the ability to lower my tax liability.
 For people in higher tax brackets, this is crucial.

 I still get sick to my stomach every time I'm reminded of how much cash I gave to the IRS.
-As someone people turn to for financial advice.
-I can not recommend stopping retirement contributions as a blanket statement.
-Some people could benefit from the take home pay increase, but it's not a one size fits all approach.
+As someone people turn to for financial advice, I cannot recommend stopping retirement contributions as a blanket statement.
+Some people could benefit from the take home pay increase, but it's definitely not a "one size fits all" approach.

 One of my main drivers for financial freedom is to travel the world with my daughter.
 I am learning more about travel hacking and credit cards aren't as ominous as I once viewed them.

 The key is to have your spending under control and pay your balances off in full every month.
 Viewed as a pillar of financial independence, travel hacking can save you thousands.

 If you followed me for a while now, you know about my kryptonite.
 I am not a car person at all.
 There are only a few cars that I even like, hence, why I have had a three different model years of my last car.

 That was until Tesla released the Model X. What!?
 An all electric luxury SUV?
 I fell in love.